Welcome to Y5KW

 This year’s main topics:

-Physical Education: PE lessons will take place on Monday and Wednesday.
-Our PE support teacher, Mrs Clifton will teach the Wednesday slot and Ms Woodcock will teach the Monday session.
+Physical Education: PE lessons will take place on Mondays and Wednesdays, and the children will continue to have one slot with the PE teacher, Mr Inglis, and the other with their class teacher.
+This term we will be covering athletics and gymnastics.
 All children must keep their PE kit in school.
-Full PE kit consists of white T-shirt/polo shirt, black shorts/joggers/leggings, and trainers or pumps.
+Full PE kit consists of white T-shirt/polo shirt, black shorts/joggers/leggings, and trainers or pumps..